 On an advanced level, an author might choose between writing a word in kanji to be more formal, versus spelling it out in hiragana to be less formal or more emotional.

 Katakana is used to spell foreign words and names; the names of animals, plants, and minerals; technical and scientific words; and many company and product names.
-It is also used for emphasis, as English speakers might use Italic font.
+Ramen, a specific type of soup noodles, comes from China, so it is spelled out in katakana as ラーメン.
+Katakana is also used for emphasis, as English speakers might use Italic font.

 Japanese is usually written with no spaces between words, and the text wraps without concern for word boundaries.
 Traditionally, it's written in columns, reading down columns from right to left.
 The modern method is horizontal, reading left to right across rows and moving down the page, as with European languages.